Download Press Kit Here

 Wade Fernandez / Wiciwen Apis-Mahwaew

-Soaring around the world with Menominee Indian Reservation roots, Wade Fernandez (Walks With The Black Wolf) is a “deeply authentic” multi-award winning international touring artist from the Menominee Nation Reservation in Wisconsin.
-Winning numerous awards in many genres, Fernandez's musical style has no bounds.
-Beginning his solo career opening and then joining Jackson Browne & the Indigo Girls onstage has led to a long career with over 50 international tours.
-Some people classify his music as Contemporary Native Americana yet he is as comfortable performing solo vocals, acoustic guitar, and native flute at a folk fest as he is onstage jamming electric with his band.
-His passion to share his music, spirit, culture and honor Grandmother Earth is reflected in his international presentations in schools (k-college), workshops, with the elderly, the mentally disabled, elders, youth and concerts both rocking and soothing stages from Woodstock 94 to Honor The Earth.
+Soaring around the world with Menominee Indian Reservation roots, Wade Fernandez (Walks With The Black Wolf) is a “deeply authentic” multi-award winning international touring artist from the Menominee Nation.
+Winning numerous awards in many genres, Fernandez's musical style knows no bounds.
+Beginning his solo career joining Jackson Browne & the Indigo Girls onstage has led to a long career with over 60 international tours.
+Both his music and his message is firmly grounded in his Menominee Reservation roots and love for the land, animals, and people.
+His passion to educate, share music, culture and honor Grandmother Earth is reflected in his international presentations and work in schools (k-college), workshops, with the elderly, the mentally disabled, elders, youth and concerts both rocking and soothing stages from Woodstock 94 to Honor The Earth.

 Sample Of Musical Performances

 Woodstock ’94, Reebok Human Rights Awards (2002 Winter Olympics), Ed McMahon’s Next Big Star, Chicago’s World Music Festival, Native American Music Awards, Aboriginal People’s Choice Awards, Indian Summer Festival, Germany’s Tollwood Festival, and 60+ international tours.
 Performed with Jackson Browne and The Indigo Girls & shared stages with dignitaries such as Robert Redford & Bishop Desmond Tutu.

 Sample Of Commissions Native Radio Theatre, Milwaukee Choral Artists, Menominee Casino, Tobacco Cessation project, Potawatomi Gathering theme song, various movie & television soundtracks

 Acting: Native Radio Theatre, Theatre Of Color at University Wisconsin-Milwaukee